barryhamsy/onennabe-docs/docs/unlocking-games-and-library.md

 ### Step 3 — Lock the Game Version (Before Downloading)

-Before downloading in Steam, lock the game version to prevent Steam from updating it to an incompatible version:
+Before downloading in Steam, lock the game version to prevent Steam from auto-updating it to an incompatible version:

 ```
 SUO > Tools > Game Auto Update > click Open > Smart Apply